 My gallery will be a little bit different from others you may see on the web - I'm not just going to include my best pictures, but some of my not-so great ones as well.
 That way, people can see the progress and the learning curve.
 I encourage you to read my blog .
 Among other things, it will help a lot in understanding how much time and effort goes into each of these pictures, and how exactly they are taken.

 In the summer of 2006, I upgraded my telescope to the Orion Atlas 11 and an Orion ED-80 piggybacked on top for a guide scope and for wide angle imaging.
-My cameras are a Meade Deep-Sky Imager II Pro and DMK31AU03 planetary camera.
+In 2016 I added an Explore Scientific 127CF.
+And in 2017 I added a pier through my deck.
+My cameras are a Meade Deep-Sky Imager III Pro and DMK31AU03 planetary camera.
 I use Meade's imager applet to take the pictures and Registax, Panavue Image Assembler, and Adobe Photoshop to process them.
 I use StarryNight for star charts.